Kulgar/redmine_discussions_plugin/README.md

 To set an author: `discussion.author = User.first`
 Now you can get the author using: `discussion.author` and you will get back a User data.

+**Important** don't worry about the CRUD/Rest logic and all the views and controller actions yet, we will deal with that a bit latter.

 ### Playing with menus

 We would like our users to access our new discussions index.